Request a free quote

 The time needed to drill the hole will result in decimal minutes you need to convert to seconds:

-Once you know how long it will take to drill the hole, you will want to determine the feed rate in inches per minute (IPM), which means you have to calculate the spindle RMP and calculate the feed rate in inches per minute, as most handbooks have feed in inches per revolution (IPR).
+Once you know how long it will take to drill the hole, you will want to determine the feed rate in inches per minute (IPM), which means you have to calculate the spindle revolutions per minute (RPM) and calculate the feed rate in inches per minute, as most handbooks have feed in inches per revolution (IPR).
 Then, because speed recommendations are often provided in surface per minute (SFM) calculations, you will need the following two formulas to help you finish the calculations:

 Depending on the tool, the feed rate may be in “per tooth,” which we will dive into when talking about CNC milling machining time calculation.
 In that case, the formula would be the following:

-• Inches Per Revolution = IPT x Number of Cutting Edges
+• IPR = IPT x Number of Cutting Edges

 It’s simple to apply these formulas to many operations — unless the diameter changes during the machining process.
 For example, if you’re working on a project that requires multiple passes, the constant surface speed will cause the spindle speed in revolutions per minute to change in relation to the diameter.
 Therefore, you will need to calculate a new RPM and IPM feed rate for every turning pass.